 prevented when you’re on a low residue diet.
 These foods include:

 - Skinned potatoes

 - Dried fruits and raw fruits

 - Processed meat

 It’s not wise to start a low residue diet on your own.
-If you experience changes and difficulties in digestion or you are suffering from GI problems then visiting a doctor should be your first choice.
+If you experience changes and difficulties in digestion or you are suffering from GI problems, then visiting a doctor must be your first choice.

-Upon approval of a doctor you can switch to this diet and continue it for the amount of time which is recommended by the doctor.
+Upon approval of a doctor, you can switch to this diet and continue it for the specific amount of time, which is recommended by the doctor.